JonnoFTW/rpi-can-logger/README.md

 sudo python3 setup.py install
 ```
  to install everything.
 You'll need root access if you want it to be installed a service that runs on startup.
+3. If you want to change your hostname, run the `pairable.py` script in the `systemd` folder
 3. Enable UART on your RPI (for the GPS) and CAN for the CAN shield by adding these lines to `/boot/config.txt`:
 ```
 enable_uart=1